view of lake dobbiaco in dolomites italy

 To see prices and reviews, check booking.com

-Val Gardena – lots of choices for great places to stay in the Dolomites Italy
+Val Gardena – best area for views in the Dolomites

 Val Gardena Valley – the most convenient access to the Western Dolomites, including the Seceda, Alpe di Siusi and Sassolungo.
 There are several towns which have hotels for all budgets and tastes.
 We personally stayed in Santa Cristina, above the valley.
 The hotel – Monte Pana – Dolomites Hotel – was awesome.